Which Is The Best Example Of Immiscible Liquids

 Several factors can influence the degree of immiscibility between two liquids.

 • Temperature: In some cases, increasing the temperature can increase the miscibility of two liquids.
 This is because higher temperatures provide more kinetic energy to the molecules, allowing them to overcome the repulsive forces and mix more readily.
-However, this is not always the case, and some liquid pairs may remain immiscible even at high temperatures.
+That said, this is not always the case, and some liquid pairs may remain immiscible even at high temperatures.

 • Presence of Surfactants: Surfactants are substances that can reduce the surface tension between two liquids, allowing them to mix more easily.
 They have both a polar and a nonpolar end, allowing them to interact with both polar and nonpolar liquids.
 Soaps and detergents are common examples of surfactants.
 By reducing the interfacial tension between immiscible liquids like oil and water, surfactants can stabilize emulsions, where one liquid is dispersed as small droplets within the other.